vivekgupta2513897/vivekgupta2513897/README.md

 ### ✨ Fun Fact

-> “Don't compete with AI — **collaborate** with it.
-The most powerful teams will be humans + machines working in harmony.”
+> “I talk to AI more than I talk to humans and I’m not even mad about it.”

 ---